JAForbes/blog/public/posts/why-cohost-is-good.md

 Bookmarked tags and muted tags work in concert, you expand your scope with a bookmarked tag and reduce it again by muting some subset.

-Bookmarked tags remind me a little of using Dweetdeck.
+Bookmarked tags remind me a little of using Tweetdeck.
 This is one aggregated feed of all your favourite tags, so it isn't multi columned like Tweetdeck.
 But it feels similar in that you curate your own experience by deciding explicitly what you want to see.
 It is arguably less accessible to have to do that initial setup but that is an interesting UX design problem that feels solvable.

 ### Following "Inbox"